 Longer term, however, Gilead may have an advantage due to its broader clinical pipeline.
 Celgene's laser-like focus on hematology and anti-inflammatory disorders could very well produce some significant overlap among its slew of product candidates.
 Gilead, by contrast, is aiming to build four major franchises that are well-differentiated from each other -- infectious diseases, anti-inflammatory disorders, non-hep C liver diseases, and oncology.

 All things considered, Gilead is the winner in this head-to-head matchup, because the biotech is taking a far more diverse approach to clinical development than Celgene.
 In short, Gilead seems to have learned a hard lesson from its over-reliance on its hep C franchise to drive growth, and that painful lesson is currently being applied to its clinical endeavors.

 10 stocks we like better than Gilead SciencesWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*

 David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Gilead Sciences wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 Click here to learn about these picks!

-Cory Renauer owns shares of Gilead Sciences.
-The Motley Fool owns shares of and recommends Celgene and Gilead Sciences.
-The Motley Fool has the following options: long June 2017 $70 calls on Gilead Sciences.
+George Budwell has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Bluebird Bio, Celgene, and Gilead Sciences.
+The Motley Fool has the following options: short May 2018 $85 calls on Gilead Sciences.
 The Motley Fool has a disclosure policy.